5 free ways to ensure your business can be found on Google

 Update your imagery to give it a new lease of life from free photo libraries

 Ensure your keywords are in the headlines and appear in the copy

-Ensure you have strong call to actions throughout the sight
+Ensure you have strong and varied call to actions throughout your website

 How to stay ahead

 These are just a few pointers focusing on free ways you can help your online presence.
 There is no question that SEO is going to become even more important this year, so never feel it is too late to start getting the basics in place.